Michael Jordan's ex-teammate Ron Harper fires 2-word response to $25,430,250 star likening NBA Trade Deadline to modern slavery

 Michael Jordan's ex-teammate Ron Harper has 2-word reaction to Dennis Schroder's controversial take on NBA Trade Deadline.
 (Photos from Dennis Schroder's X page and Ron Harper's IG)

-Schroder, who signed a two-year, $25,430,250 contract with the Brooklyn Nets last year before being traded to the Golden State Warriors earlier this season, made his comments in reaction to the frenzy in the lead-up to the NBA Trade Deadline this week.
-In particular, he reacted to the blockbuster deal that sent All-NBA First Teamer Luka Doncic from the Dallas Mavericks to the LA Lakers for a package that included All-Star Anthony Davis.
+Schroder, who signed a two-year, $25,430,250 contract with the Brooklyn Nets last year before being traded to the Golden State Warriors earlier this season, was unhappy with the blockbuster deal that sent All-NBA First Teamer Luka Doncic from the Dallas Mavericks to the LA Lakers for a package that included All-Star Anthony Davis.

 Explore the NBA Draft 2024 with our free NBA Mock Draft Simulator & be the GM of your favorite NBA team.

-Harper, who won three straight NBA titles with Jordan and the Bulls from 1996 to 1998 and two more with the Lakers in 2000 and 2001, had a two-word reaction to what Dennis Schroder had said, writing on X (formerly Twitter):
+Harper, who won three straight NBA titles with Jordan and the Bulls from 1996 to 1998 and two more with the Lakers in 2000 and 2001, had a two-word reaction:

 "Stupid comment"

-Of course, it bears noting that it is not surprising for Schroder to view trades in such a manner, considering how he has been moved from one team to another for much of his NBA journey.
-In 12 years so far in the league, he has played for eight teams, with stops in Atlanta, OKC, Lakers.
-Boston, Houston.
-Toronto, Brooklyn and Golden State.
+Schroder has been moved from one team to another for much of his NBA journey.
+In 12 years, he has played for eight teams, with stops in Atlanta, OKC, Lakers, Boston, Houston, Toronto, Brooklyn and Golden State.

 Dennis Schroder on the move again

-Just when Dennis Schroder was settling with the Golden State Warriors after landing with the team earlier this season, he found himself on the move again, sent to the Utah Jazz as part of the package for Jimmy Butler being shipped to the Bay Area from the Miami Heat.
+Just when it looked like Dennis Schroder was settling in with the Golden State Warriors, he found himself on the move again.
+The German was sent to the Utah Jazz as part of the package that landed the Warriors Jimmy Butler.

-The deal was forged on Wednesday, with Butler going to Golden State and Andrew Wiggins, Kyle Anderson, PJ Tucker and a 2025 first-round pick sent to the Heat.
-Schroder landed with the Jazz while Lindy Waters and Josh Richardson going to the Detroit Pistons.
+The deal was finalized on Wednesday, with Butler going to Golden State and Andrew Wiggins, Kyle Anderson, PJ Tucker and a 2025 first-round pick sent to the Heat.
+Schroder landed with the Jazz while Lindy Waters and Josh Richardson went to the Detroit Pistons.

 Dennis Schroder started the 2024-25 NBA season with the Brooklyn Nets, playing 23 games before being traded to the Warriors in December for De'Anthony Melton, Reece Beekman and three second-round picks.
-In Golden State, he played 24 games and posted numbers of 10.6 points, 4.4 assists, 2.3 rebounds and a steal in 26.2 minutes per game.
+In Golden State, he played 24 games and averaged 10.6 points, 4.4 assists, 2.3 rebounds and a steal in 26.2 minutes per game.

 Warriors Nation!
 You can check out the latest Golden State Warriors Schedule and dive into the Warriors Depth Chart for NBA Season 2024-25.